-We are just two weeks away from Disney opening up the Disneyland gates and letting Guests back into The Happiest Place on Earth.
+We are just two weeks away from Disney opening the Disneyland gates and letting Guests back into The Happiest Place on Earth.
 With that reopening on the horizon, Disneyland is clarifying some policies and procedures that Guests must follow while in the theme parks.

 While Disney has always had park rules for Guests, the need for clarification is likely coming now because it has been so long since Guests have been to Disneyland.
-It has been over a year since they have seen characters and interacted with Cast Members and ridden many beloved attractions.
+It has been over a year since they have seen characters, interacted with Cast Members, and ridden many beloved attractions.
 Additionally, with reports of Guests mistreating Cast Members at Walt Disney World amid the pandemic, now Disneyland Resort is taking the time to outline what Guests should and should not be doing while at the Disney Parks.

 On the official Disneyland Resort website on the Experience Updates webpage, where “Know Before You Go” information is found, Disneyland states the following: